labxscut/elsa/README.rst

 INSTRODUCTION
 --------------

-In recent years, advances in molecular technologies have empowered researchers with the ability to spatially and temporally characterize natural microbial communities without lab cultivation (Fuhrman, 2009).
-Mining and analyzing co-occurrence patterns in these new datasets are fundamental to revealing existing symbiosis relations and microbe-environment interactions (Chaffron et al., 2010; Steele et al., 2011).
+In recent years, advances in molecular technologies have empowered researchers with the ability to spatially and temporally characterize natural microbial communities without lab cultivation.
+Mining and analyzing co-occurrence patterns in these new datasets are fundamental to revealing existing symbiosis relations and microbe-environment interactions.
 Time series data, in particular, are receiving more and more attention, since not only undirected but also directed associations can be inferred from these datasets.

 Researchers typically use techniques like principal component analysis (PCA), multidimensional scaling (MDS), discriminant function analysis (DFA) and canonical correlation analysis (CCA)) to analyze microbial community data under various conditions.
-Different from these methods, the Local Similarity Analysis (LSA) technique is unique to capture the time-dependent associations (possibly time-shifted) between microbes and between microbe and environmental factors (Ruan et al., 2006).
+Different from these methods, the Local Similarity Analysis (LSA) technique is unique to capture the time-dependent associations (possibly time-shifted) between microbes and between microbe and environmental factors.
 Significant LSA associations can be interpreted as a partially directed association network for further network-based analysis.

-Studies adopting the LSA technique have shown interesting and novel discoveries for microbial communities (Paver et al., 2010; Shade et al., 2010; Beman et al., 2011; Steele et al., 2011).
-However current dataset scale has outdated the old script.
-To improve computation efficiency, incorporate new features, such as time series data with replicates, and make the analysis technique more accessible to users, we have re-implemented the LSA algorithm as a C++ extension to Python.
-We also integrated the new LSA tool set with the popular Galaxy framework (Goecks et al., 2010) for web based pipeline analysis.
+ALso, another limitation of previous investigations was their restriction toward pairwise relationships, while there was no lack of abundance of third-party mediated functionalities in microbial community.
+Liquid Association analysis was originally developed by K.C.
+Li for characterizing the internal evolution of expression pattern of a pair of genes (𝑋, 𝑌) depending on a ‘scouting’ (mediator) gene Z. In the newly implemented ELSA, we extended Liquid Association and combined it with LSA to explore the mediated co-varying microbial dynamics, which provides a novel perspective and a useful toolkit to analyze and interpret microbial community time series data.

 METHODS